learn-co-curriculum/ruby-intro-methods-defining-methods/README.md

 ## Define "Implementation"

 The implementation is the "more atomic" evaluations and statements that do the work implied by the method's name.
-Just like `make_dinner` includes all sorts of work around cooking, frying, and dicing, `say_hello_world_five_times` involves something around outputting five times.
+Just like the real-life task of "Making Dinner" includes all sorts of work around cooking, frying, and dicing, `say_hello_world_five_times` involves something around outputting five times.

 > **TIP**: A good practice is to define the method and then immediately close
 > it with `end` _before_ writing the _implementation_.
 Many expressions in Ruby use